LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/resources/pass-by-ref/README.md

 capitalizeVowels(str);
 ```

 Question: Recall that in the previous example, we used the address-of `&` operator.
-How come we didn't have to do that in the function call, like this:
+How come we didn't have to do that in this time, like so:

 ```c
 capitalizeVowels(&str);